api-evangelist/website/_posts/2013-01-01-api-evangelist-in-2013.md

 ---
 {% include JB/setup %}
 <p>
-     <em>After looking back at 2012, I wanted a January 1, 2013 blog post for my blogs.
+     After looking back at 2012, I wanted a January 1, 2013 blog post for my blogs.
 My first blog post of 2012 was my tour schedule for January, 2012.
 While it was a pretty busy time for evangelizing and hackathons, I wanted something a little deeper.
-I’m not sure what, but I will play with the format year to year, until I find what I’m looking for.</em>
+I’m not sure what, but I will play with the format year to year, until I find what I’m looking for.
 </p>
 <p>
-     <em>Every year I rewrite my bio, based upon where I am in my life.
+     Every year I rewrite my bio, based upon where I am in my life.
 I’ve been doing this since 2009.
 This year I will write inaugural blog posts along with my bio reworking, and post to each of my active blogs.
-We’ll see if it resonates again in 12 months, and I do it again in 2014.</em>
+We’ll see if it resonates again in 12 months, and I do it again in 2014.
 </p>
 <hr />
 <p>